FrostSpades/ctf-writeups/texsawctf-2025/pwn/ez_ROP.md

 ![image](https://github.com/user-attachments/assets/23802baa-22a5-4195-9f61-f2c947d653d7)

 This means that we need to set RSI before we can set RAX to 1.
-So if we set RSI to `0x403fc8` (the location of the .got entry) and then try to read in 1 byte in order to set RAX to 1, our registers before the syscall will look like:
+So if we set RSI to `0x403fc8` (the location of the .got entry) and then try to read in 1 byte in order to set RAX to 1, our registers before the syscall will look like the following:
 ```
 RAX => 0         # Read ID
 RSI => 0x403fc8  # Address of .got table